Access Control

 Section titled “Auth Context”- JWT contains:

-workspace_memberstable in RLS policy - Workspace is NOT embedded in the JWT — avoids stale token issues on membership changes
+domain_memberstable in RLS policy - Domain is NOT embedded in the JWT — avoids stale token issues on membership changes

 RLS Policy Behavior